CTU-IIG/f1tenth-scoreapp/frontend/README.md

 ## Description

-TODO

-The UI of the app is fully translated and localized into Czech and English.
+The UI of the app is prepared for localization.
 By default, the app automatically detects the locale to be used from the browser preferences.
 In addition, the locale can be changed manually in the app settings.
+Currently, only [English translation](app/i18n/translations.en.js) is available.

 ## Architecture